 Who Are Next of Kin?

-In Ohio, who qualifies as next of kin is defined by the law.
-According to state law s, there are many levels of kin, and where one level has no members, the next level benefits.
+In Ohio, the law defines who qualifies as next of kin.
+According to state laws, there are many levels of kin, and where one level has no members, the next level benefits.

 The first level is a surviving spouse where all of the children of the decedent are also of the surviving spouse.
 If the children of the deceased are from prior relationships, they are included in this first level as well.

 Where there is no surviving spouse, the next level is children of the deceased.
 If any of the children are deceased, their children take their place.